cityofcapetown/ds_code_challenge/README.md

 Your code should be well formatted according to generally accepted style guides and include enough commentary for a team-mate unfamiliar with your code to maintain it in your absence.

-## Way of working and expected structure of submission

-Our primary programming languages are `python` and `R`.
-We will accept code that is packaged in `py`, `.ipynb`, `.R` and `.Rmd` files.
-Bash is also fine for glue.
-You may develop in any development environment you choose.

-Principles of reproducible analysis and code versioning are very important to our workflow.
-Structuring your repo to aid in reproducibility and readability is important - so follow common conventions with respect to directory structure and names.

-We expect to be able to clone your repo, immediately identify what script to execute from your README file, and execute it to completion with no human interaction.
-In order to ensure that our environment has the right libraries or packages, please follow standard python or R guidelines for structurein your code, i.e place `import` and `library()` commands at the top of your script.

-If your repo does not clone and run, we will not attempt to fix it.

-If your analysis makes use of any external data, the data must either be included in the repo, or be downloaded automatically during script execution.

-## How to submit

-1. Fork this repository and clone it to your development environment.
-2. Work the challenge, committing regularly to document your progress.
-3. Push back to your github remote.
-4. Inform us via email that your challenge is complete, including a link to your repo.
-Be sure to make sure it is set to public.

-NOTE: If you would like to _improve_ the content of this repository, by fixing typos or perhaps enhancing the challenge, please do so by submitting a merge request.

 ## Contact